-But if you have proven that you deserve a raise, the company can afford it but they simply won’t give you one, then it may be time to walk.
+But if you have proven that you deserve a raise, the company can afford it, but they just won’t give you one, then it may be time to walk.

 The New Career

-The career path is not so straight forward anymore; graduate from college, get a job, get regular raises and promotions, and retire at 65 with a gold watch and a pension.
+The career path is not so straightforward anymore; graduate from college, get a job, get regular raises and promotions, and retire at 65 with a gold watch and a pension.
 So what is a career now?
 For an increasing number of people, it’s a cobbled together variety of things.
-Maybe you work a 9-5 but have a side hustle.
-Maybe you work part-time and free lance the rest of the time.
+Perhaps you work a 9-5 but have a side hustle.
+Perhaps you work part-time and freelance the rest of the time.

 We are lucky enough to live in a time when there is a happy medium between dying Death of a Salesman style in a cubicle and dying La Boheme style as a starving artist.

 That isn’t a new age affirmation; it’s the L’Oreal tagline.
 Bosses, good ones at least, walk a line between keeping employees happy and making money for the company.
 But most bosses aren’t going to offer up more money unless someone is asking for it.
 So know your worth, back it up, and get that money.